 In the second semester, students read Charlie Mackesy’s The Boy, The Mole, The Fox, and The Horse, Ralph Fletcher’s Poetry Matters: Writing a Poem from the Inside Out, and Jerry Spinelli’s Stargirl.
 Class discussions, workshops, and presentations prompt students to generate, express, and defend their ideas.
 Working in the Membean program, students develop and broaden their vocabularies.
 The short story, poetry guide, and novel are the primary resources for developing students’ reading, writing, public speaking, and critical thinking skills.

-Sixth Graders exercise their writing skills through a variety of expository and creative forms.
-Students implement each step of the writing process as they compose a memoir, plan and run a poetry workshop for their peers, create a poetry anthology, and compile a character analysis.
+Students practice each step of the writing process as they compose a memoir, plan and run a poetry workshop for their peers, create a poetry anthology, and compile a character analysis.
 Finally, students use what they have learned to write a final essay in response to the essential question: In what ways do one’s decisions determine one’s character?

 As students enter Middle School, mathematical concepts become increasingly abstract, and classes are structured to ensure that each student has the ideal balance of support and challenge.
 In Sixth Grade, instructional time focuses on four critical areas: (1) connecting ratio and rate to whole number multiplication and division and using concepts of ratio and rate to solve problems; (2) completing understanding of division of fractions and extending the notion of number to the system of rational numbers, which includes negative numbers; (3) writing, interpreting, and using expressions and equations; and (4) improving mathematical practices.